“Behavioral addiction is the primary driver behind religiopolitical radicalization”

 Neuroscience of hyper-religiosity

-Religiopolitical radicalization from its earliest stages is a neurochemical phenomenon driven by (religion) behavioral addiction.
+Religiopolitical radicalization from its earliest stages is a neurochemical phenomenon driven by hyper-religiosity, a form of behavioral addiction.

 In 2004, American molecular geneticist Dean Hamer, director of the Gene Structure and Regulation Unit at the National Cancer Institute in Bethesda concluded after comparing more than 2,000 DNA samples that the human capacity to believe in religion is linked to brain chemicals.
-Hamer’s findings suggest religiosity is achieved through the brain’s electrical impulses.
+Hamer’s findings suggest hyper-religiosity is achieved through the brain’s electrical impulses.

 a.) a twelve step psycho-social intervention,